First The Bad News

 What I Recommend

-Im not saying that you should completely shun all protein powders from your diet.
-But I would look at the ingredients label of the product youre purchasing before committing to a two-month tub of carcinogens.
+I'm not saying that you should completely shun all protein powders from your diet.
+But I would look at the ingredients label of the product you're purchasing before committing to a two-month tub of carcinogens.
 If there are a bunch of ingredients that you cant even pronounce, it would probably be best to steer clear of such products.
 Look for products that contain pure and/or organic ingredients; research the manufacturers creating process; check out reviews on Amazon; and make sure to stay away from anything with artificial flavors, colors, sweeteners, fillers or additives.
-As the fine folks at Trusted Health Products say, nature most definitely provides the best answer.

 Subscribe to our Trusted Health Club newsletter for more information about natural living tips, natural health, oral health and skincare.
 If you are looking for more health resources make sure to check out the Trusted Health Resources list.